 The commitment to growing one’s knowledge every day.
-As a critical skill for all Executives, this competency requires leaders to stay current on new technologies, processes, and ways of doing business in order to avoid outdated or obsolete activities.
-The skilled Executive in this competency is one who is adaptable and can provide innovative and creative solutions to problems in order to advance the productivity and market positioning of an organization.
+As a critical skill for all executives, this competency requires leaders to stay current on new technologies, processes, and ways of doing business in order to avoid outdated or obsolete activities.
+The skilled executive in this competency is adaptable and can provide innovative and creative solutions to problems in order to advance the productivity and market positioning of an organization.

 + Knowledge Sharing

 The active process of free flowing communication across all levels of the organization.
 This is an important competency to both encourage team members and direct reports to share their knowledge with others.
 Additionally, the leaders should excel at proactively participating in sharing one’s knowledge to grow future leaders of the organization.
 When knowledge is not shared, organizations can stagnate.
-In order to support knowledge sharing efforts, Executives should encourage middle and senior managers to mentor junior members of the organization to promote tacit knowledge sharing and innovation across the organization.
+In order to facilitate knowledge sharing, executives should encourage middle and senior managers to mentor junior members of the organization; this promotes tacit knowledge sharing and innovation across the organization.

 + Change Agentry

-The ability to learn all areas of the organization, thereby knowing how all functions work together to deliver the product or service to the marketplace.
-The Executive that excels at this competency provides a fresh and innovative perspective to identify where processes or operational activities can change or be improved to better deliver the product or service to the customers.
-The Innovation and Learning competencies provide Executives with the understanding that organizations need innovative, entrepreneurial ideas that allow them to stay ahead of their competitors.
-Executives should focus on constantly growing their knowledge base in order to lead their organization into a future that solves problems with new and innovative and supports leading an organization towards improved productivity and market performance.
+Leading change in an organization can be challenging, especially as it will likely be met with resistance.
+It is helpful to learn more about all relevant areas of the organization.
+This way the leader can determine how all functions may work together more effectively to deliver the product or service to the marketplace.
+The executive that excels at this competency provides a fresh and innovative perspective to identify where processes or operational activities can be improved to better deliver the product or service to the customers.

 + Business Savvy